alackfeng/scatter-demo/README.md

 # scatter-demo

-> It is a simple demo using Scatter to develop a EOS Dapp, which is complete compatible with [TokenPocket](https://www.mytokenpocket.vip/) Dapp Browser
+> It is a simple demo using Scatter to develop a EOS Dapp

 [Online Scatter Demo](https://scatter-demo.gz.bcebos.com/index.html)